By Lee Brake

 It was one of those trips where you get everything right.
 It was the piscatorial equivalent of getting bumped up to first class only to find that it was the Brisbane Bronco’s Cheer Squad who hadn’t quite been able to fill the front of the plane and they were out of house Scotch so the Johnny Walker Blue Label would have to suffice.

-Our regular crew of Jason ‘Horto’ Horton, Jamie ‘the comic relief’ Evans, the old man, Greg Reynolds and myself, plus first-timer Keith, got the 32 foot cat ready on the Wednesday.
-There was no holding us back and with a smooth hull (thanks to skipper Greg’s new air-dock) we literally leapt across the miniscule chop created from a mere ten knots of breeze.
+Our regular crew of Jason ‘Horto’ Horton, Jamie ‘the comic relief’ Evans, the old man, Greg Reynolds and myself, plus first-timer Keith, got the 32-foot cat ready on Wednesday.
+There was no holding us back, and with a smooth hull (thanks to skipper Greg’s new air-dock) we leapt across the minuscule chop created from a mere ten knots of breeze.

-Almost from the first mark we realised we were in for a day to remember.
-Rods were doubled over, anglers were whooping left, right and centre and some truly trophy specimens were rising from the deep.
+Almost from the first mark, we realised we were in for a day to remember.
+Rods were doubled over; anglers were whooping left, right and centre and some true trophy specimens were rising from the deep.

-After that he swapped to a larger TLD 20 and proceeded to grunt and groan and draw plenty of mirth as he went for the gimbel belt after his second fish for the day.
-He was pulling up some really nice large mouth, but every time we thought he might have cracked a big red it ended up being the devastating mottled orange of a big chinaman fish.
+He then decided to swap to a larger TLD 20 and proceeded to grunt and groan and draw plenty of mirth as he went for the gimbel belt after his second fish for the day.
+He was pulling up some nice large mouth, but every time we thought he might have cracked a big red it ended up being the devastating mottled orange of a big chinaman fish.
 Poor Keith.